jlafer/flexsim/README.md

 NOTE: if you receive an error message saying that the Workflow could not be found, this probably means your configuration has changed significantly since deployment (or nothing has been deployed).
 You can always manually delete old simulation resources via the Twilio Console.

 ## Terminology
-Due to the depth of the domain object structure, this documentation refers to the following semantic elements of a domain description:
+Due to the complexity of the domain object structure, this documentation refers to the following semantic elements of a domain description:
 - "properties" are the highest level properties of the domain object.
-- "dimensions" are the properties of the `dimensions` property.
+- "dimensions" are the properties under the `dimensions` key.
 They contain all of the standard and custom data dimensions that describe the contact center being simulated.
-- "dimension values" are the possible values of the dimensions and are stored in the `values` property of each dimension object.
+- "dimension options" are the possible values of the enumerated dimensions and are stored in the `options` property of each dimension object.
-- "value parameters" are used in or alongside the randomized generation of dimension values.
-These are stored within an instance of the dimension, in the `valueParams` property.
+- "option parameters" are used in the randomized generation of dimension values.
+These are stored in the `optionParams` property.

 ## Domain Schema
 The localization files and optional `domain.json` file must adhere to the same specific JSON schema.